Eczema

 What can I do myself to get better - now and in the future?

-Avoid trigger factors Environmental allergens (such as dust-mite antigens or pollen), irritants (such as detergents or dirt), certain foods, pet dander, smoke, certain weather conditions and stress may all impact on eczema.
+Avoid trigger factors Environmental factors such, as dust-mite antigens, pollens, detergents and even dirt, can act as allergens and irritants.
+Certain foods, pet dander, smoke, certain weather conditions and stress may all impact on eczema.
 Try to find out whether any of these impact on your eczema and minimise them.

-Avoid general use of soap Soap, bubble bath, shower gels, etc can dry out the skin.
-Use emollients as soap substitutes, or in the case of hand hygiene use emollients and moisturisers after using soap and water
+Avoid general use of soap Soap, bubble bath, shower gels, etc can dry out the skin as well as being potential allergens and triggers.
+Use emollients as soap substitutes, or in the case of hand hygiene use emollients and moisturisers after using soap and water.

 Avoid scratching too hard Scratching is a natural reflex, but scratching too hard can make the itch even worse (the ‘itch-scratch cycle’).
 So whenever possible, avoid scratching your skin too hard with your fingernails – even if it’s tempting.
 Instead, rub itchy patches gently with the flat of your hand or gently with your fingertips.

 Moisturisers Eczema causes the skin to become dry, the dryer the skin becomes the higher the chances that your symptoms will get worse.
-So try to keep your skin as hydrated and smooth as possible by using your moisturising creams or ointments regularly and liberally, even when your skin appears ‘clear’.
+It is important to try to keep your skin as hydrated and smooth as possible.
+Use, non-irritant moisturising creams or ointments regularly and liberally, even when your skin appears ‘clear’.

-Inflammation and flare-ups Speak to a member of your pharmacy team about how you can step up/down treatments.
-Antihistamines can help with itching.
+Inflammation and flare-ups Inflammation and flare-ups.
+Speak to a member of your pharmacy team about how you can step up/down treatments.
+Antihistamines might help some people, while they have no effect on eczema inflammation, they may reduce sleep disruption at bedtime.

 Avoid temperature extremes: Hot and cold temperatures may also make your eczema worse.
 Avoid hot baths, dress appropriately for hot and cold environments and try to avoid temperature extremes altogether.